Stronger quantum fluctuation with larger spins: Emergent magnetism in the pressurized high-temperature superconductor FeSe

 To capture the realistic pressure dependence of the system, we first measure the structural parameters, lattice constants and atomic positions, of the material under various pressure.
 Room-temperature high-pressure synchrotron powder diffraction measurements were carried out at beamline 17-BM at the Advanced Photon Source using a monochromatic x-ray beam at a wavelength of $\lambda = 0.727750 \AA$ collimated down to $100 {\mu}m$ in diameter.
 Variable pressure diffraction data were collected in-situ using a Perkin Elmer amorphous-Si flat panel detector centered on the x-ray beam.
 The sample-to-detector distance was nominally set at $300 mm$, yielding an available $2\theta$ scattering angle of $27.5^{\circ}$, corresponding to access of Bragg reflections with d-spacing as low as $1.52 \AA$.
 The diffractometer geometrical parameters (such as precise sample-to-detector distance and tilt of the detector) were optimized with respect to a NIST a $LaB_6$ (660a) standard.
 The FeSe powdered sample was loaded in a membrane driven diamond anvil cell fitted with a pair of $800 {\mu}m$ culet diamonds.
 Gold was added to the sample as a pressure manometer and silicone oil was used as pressure-transmitting medium.
 The pressure values were determined by fitting the measured gold unit cell volume to a third-order Birch-Murnaghan equation of state using the parameters $V_0 = 67.850 {\AA}^3$, $K_0 = 167$GPa, and $K'= 5.5$\cite{Dion}, where $V_0$ is the Au primitive cell volume at ambient conditions, $K_0$ is the bulk modulus, and $K'$ is its first pressure derivative.
 Rietveld refinement using Fullprof software package\cite{J.Rod} of the x-ray powder diffraction were performed to determine the sample's crystallographic structure and lattice parameters under applied pressure.

 Figure~\ref{fig:fig1}(b) gives the results of our structural refinement.
-While the lattice parameters (top two panels) decrease smoothly under pressure, there is an obvious change of trends in the anion height (bottom panel) between 1 and 2 GPa.
-This happens to be where the structural order ends.
-This indicates the essential influence of the underlying orbital/structural correlation on the anion height, as well as the resilience of such correlation even much above the transition temperature, where our measurement is performed.
+While the lattice parameters (top two panels) decrease smoothly under pressure, there is an obvious change of trends in the anion height (bottom panel) around 1GPa and 5GPa.
+Unlike the lattice constant $c$ controlled by the Van der Waals interactions, the anion height is more sensitive to the local charge distribution.
+It therefore correlates very well with the strength of ferro-orbital/structural correlation of the system.
+From ambient pressure to 1GPa, as the ferro-orbital correlation grows weaker the anion height also becomes smaller.
+Similarly between 1GPa and 5GPa, where magnetic correlation is strong~\cite{FeSe_two_domes}, the spin-nematicity and its induced ferro-orbital correlation also enhances, giving a larger anion height.
+Note that the above (short-range) correlations must be driven by rather high energy physical mechanisms, since their influence on the anion height persists way above the transition temperature, where our measurement is performed.
+Interestingly, beyond 5GPa, where superconducting correlation becomes stronger, the anion height again becomes larger, reflecting the enhanced short-range ferro-orbital/nematic correlation in the superconducting phase of Fe-based superconductors~\cite{Li111,LiFeAs_nematicity,Fe_nematicity,RbFe2As2_nematicity}.

 We then use the experimental data as input to construct a simplest realistic spin-fermion Hamiltonian that incorporate both the local moment and the itinerant carriers~\cite{Spin_fermion_Yin, Spin_fermion_Lv, Spin_fermion_Weng, Spin_fermion_Dagotto, Spin_fermion_Tan}: